 Which brings me to…

-Things to Consider when planning your next trip to Kerala
+Things to consider when planning your trip to Kerala with kids

 EDIT: I am re-reading this and thinking about just how HORRIBLY spoilt I am!
 293 words on travel cots is probably excessive.
 And yet I am going to leave this post as it is….
 Why?
 Because I think forewarned is forearmed.
 If you go to India and have a better time than we did just because you have read my post and taken some different actions then surely that is why I am writing!

 This could just as easily be a list somewhere else about general planning tips (maybe I need a post about that too!) but in particular I would really say you need to think about the following factors:

 Kerala hotel standards / costs

 We knew from the last time that we were in India that our money would not go as far as it had gone in Asia.
 But last time we went we were rocking up to places with backpacks on our backs and unwilling to spend much money.

 This time we were using an agent and had more (not much lol) to spend.
 The itinerary boasted 4* and 5* hotels.
 My usual criteria for hotels is that they be clean.
 I need hot water every couple of days to wash my hair.
 Other than that I would say I feature pretty far down on the maintenance scale.
 Still, if I am told I am going to a 4* or 5* then that’s what I go in expecting.